 This hotel is located on the first sea line, in a quiet area next to the beach of Torrecilla, and few minutes walking from...

 The preferred airport for Marina Turquesa is Malaga (AGP) - 56.2 km / 34.9 mi.
 Distances are calculated in a straight line...

-Take advantage of recreation opportunities such as a seasonal outdoor pool or take in the view from a terrace and a garden....
+Enjoy recreation amenities such as an outdoor pool or take in the view from a terrace.
+Additional features at this apartment...

 Book your cheap hotel in Nerja

 Located on the beautiful Costa del Sol in the province of Malaga, Nerja is a popular municipality that is part of the autonomous community of Andalusia in southern Spain.
 Situated 50km east of the more famous and prominent Malaga, Nerja is in the area that was occupied by the Moors and it’s evident in its heritage. one of the Spanish regions that used to be under Muslim rule.